Dudewithoutname/DudeRPCore/README.md

 # DudeRPCore

 Dude Roleplay Core?
-- It's meant only for learning i don't recommend anyone to put this on his server :D
+- It's meant only for learning i don't recommend anyone to put this on your server :D
 - I was too lazy to translate translations

 Content